TasneemShaffee/VLM-RobustLens/README.md

-# VLM-RobustLens
-VLM-RobustLens: Analyzing Visual Grounding Robustness of Vision–Language Models under Question Paraphrasing
+# VLM-RobustLens: Analyzing Visual Grounding Robustness of Vision–Language Models under Question Paraphrasing

+This work investigates the robustness of Vision–Language Models (VLMs) against diverse types of question paraphrasing across multiple Visual Question Answering (VQA) datasets.
+We focus on quantifying attention map drift to reveal how paraphrasing alters a model’s visual grounding and reasoning behavior.
+Through systematic analysis, we aim to identify which components of VLMs are most sensitive to linguistic variation and which types of paraphrases cause the largest performance and attention shifts.
+The findings offer actionable insights and design guidelines for developing future VLMs that maintain stable visual grounding and robust understanding under natural language rewordings.